reeeeemo/how-puzzling/README.md

 # How Puzzling!

+Automated reconstruction of interlocking jigsaw puzzles using modern vision and reinforcement learning.

-This is my capstone project, a culmination of everything I have learnt during my MSc at the University of Colorado Boulder.
+This is my MSc capstone project at the University of Colorado Boulder: a culmination of my work in computer vision and machine learning.

-While numerous works address the reconstruction of images from geometrically straight fragments (e.g., square, rectangular), few cover interlocking jigsaw puzzles with irregular, convex boundaries.
-Existing approaches for such puzzles typically depend on heuristics, manual pre-annotation, or shape-only matching without integrating modern zero-shot segmentation.
+While numerous works address the reconstruction of images from geometrically regular fragments (e.g., square, rectangular), few cover interlocking jigsaw puzzles with irregular, convex boundaries.
+Existing approaches for such puzzles typically depend on heuristics, manual annotations, or shape-only matching without integrating modern foundational models.

 "How Puzzling!" demonstrates the feasibility of the automated reconstruction of jigsaw puzzles from images of puzzle pieces on a uniform background.
 This eliminates the need for human annotation by utilizing model-based segmentation with SAM 3 and YOLOv11, custom edge similarity metrics using DINOv3, and reinforcement-learning guided assembly.